Cascade Layers

 Generated CSS:

-@layer base, theme, preset, styles, general; @layer styles { .btn { display: inline-flex; … }} @layer general { .flex { display: flex; }}
+@layer base, theme, preset, components, general;@layer components { .btn { display: inline-flex; … }}@layer general { .flex { display: flex; }}

 Overriding preset styles